carjed/doomsayer/README.md

 #### Run NMF on all variants in the VCF
 The `--nofilter` option will suppress creation of the keep and drop lists and include **all** biallelic SNVs from the input VCF file in the NMF analysis (even those that fail a filter).

-This option is useful in instances where interindividual variation is expected, and we wish to use NMF simply to characterize this heterogeneity (e.g., [comparing somatic mutation signatures in tumor samples](http://cancer.sanger.ac.uk/cosmic/signatures)).
+This option is useful in instances where interindividual variation is expected, and we wish to use NMF simply to characterize this heterogeneity (e.g., [comparing somatic mutation signatures in tumor samples](http://cancer.sanger.ac.uk/cosmic/signatures)), or where we have used another tool to pre-filter the set of variants to analyze.
 This option should usually be used in conjunction with the [`--diagnostics`](#nmf-output) flag.

 #### NMF output
 if you wish to analyze the results of the NMF decomposition, you must run Doomsayer with the `--diagnostics` option enabled.
 This will write three data files from the NMF decomposition to the output directory: